 All self-eviction actions (including changing locks or shutting off the utilities) are illegal.
 It may open a landowner up to lawsuits, so make sure that you are always taking lawful measures.

 If you have asked the squatter to leave and they have not, you can file a complaint for wrongful detainer at your county’s District Court.
-They will set a date and serve the squatter with a summons.
-At this point, you can request damages for the misuse of your property.
-However, be aware that most squatters will not be able to pay damages, even if they are court-ordered.
+A wrongful detainer is when a person uses or is illegally detaining another person’s property.
+The court will set a date and serve the squatter with a summons.

-If the ruling is in favor of the landlord, the court will issue an order to the County sheriff.
+If the ruling is in favor of the landowner, the court will issue an order to the County sheriff.
 At that point, the squatter will be removed from the property as long as they do not appeal the action.
-Most squatters will not file an appeal unless they believe they do have a claim to the property.

 Tips for Protecting Yourself From Squatters in Maryland